KrisKasprzak/Adafruit_ILI9341_Keypad/README.md

 <br>
 <br>
 <b><h3>Library highlights</b></h3>
-<li></li>1.
-Simple to implement library</li>
+<li>Simple to implement library</li>
-2. The number pad can be configured for both colors and button sizes
+<li>The number pad can be configured for inpput colors</li>
-3. This class can allow hidden character input for password entry
+<li>This class can allow hidden character input for password entry</li>
-4. This class can allow initial instruction text in the input field
+<li>This class can allow initial instruction text in the input field</li>
-5. This class can allow a predefined input
+<li>This class can allow a predefined input value</li>
-6. The number input can handle decimal and negative number inputs and can enable or disabled
+<li>The number input can handle decimal and negative number inputs and can enable or disabled</li>
-7. The library handles button presses, hence why you pass in the Touch object
+<li>The library handles button presses, hence why you pass in the Touch object</li>

 <b><h3>General implementation</b></h3>
 <br>